-- Jetpack for Markdown – if you are blogging on WordPress as we do, this could be interesting, notably if your tech stack doesn’t support Byword & Ulysses, and relies on WordPress on the web
+- Jetpack for Markdown – if you are blogging on WordPress as our SEO agency from Chicago does, this could be interesting, notably if your tech stack doesn’t support Byword & Ulysses, and relies on WordPress on the web

 - Text Expander, in combination with Markdown, is making a mobile blogging workflow a streamlined reality.
 I wouldn’t be able to pull this blog post on a mobile device if I didn’t have it.
 Additionally, it works with Drafts app, Byword as well as Ulysses.
 It essentially allows you to create keystrokes for your writing.
 It also works on your laptop or computer.

 - Yoast Plugin – this long-standing tool has stood the test of time, and many people are absolute fans of it.
 It is a helpful plugin that ties seamlessly into your WordPress publishing floe